Engaging Students in Learning

 This happens at the end of the teaching and learning process.
 It gives students opportunities to demonstrate what they have learned.

 The PYP requires that individual portfolios of student achievement be kept as an important mechanism for documenting progress.
 Students aged 10 - 12, in the final year of the program, are expected to participate in a culminating project - the PYP Exhibition.
 This is designed to demonstrate their proficiencies in all areas of the program.

-In addition, Parent/Teacher conference meetings and individualized goals for children are also incorporated into programming and are an important part of assessment in the PYP.
+In addition, Parent/Teacher conference meetings and individualized goals for children are incorporated into programming and are an important part of assessment in the PYP.